Harry Potter and the Philosopher's Stone (film): Development

 In 1997, producer David Heyman searched for a children's book that could be adapted into a well-received film.
 He had planned to produce Diana Wynne Jones' novel The Ogre Downstairs, but his plans fell through.
-His staff at Heyday Films then suggested Harry Potter and the Philosopher's Stone, which his assistant believed was "a cool idea."
-Heyman pitched the idea to Warner Bros. and in 1999, Rowling sold the company the rights to the first four Harry Potter books for a reported £1 million.
+His assistant at Heyday Films then suggested Harry Potter and the Philosopher's Stone, which she believed was "a cool idea."
+Although originally not liking the title, Heyman read the novel and "fell in love" with it.
+Following the publication of Harry Potter and the Chamber of Secrets in 1998, Heyman pitched the novels to Warner Bros.
+Pictures and, in 1999, author J. K. Rowling sold the company the rights to the first four Harry Potter books for a reported £1 million.
 A demand Rowling made was for Heyman to keep the cast strictly British and Irish; the latter's case has Richard Harris as Albus Dumbledore and Fiona Shaw as Petunia Dursley, and not to cast foreign actors unless absolutely necessary, like casting of French and Eastern European actors in Harry Potter and the Goblet of Fire (2005) where characters from the book are specified as such.
 Rowling was hesitant to sell the rights because she "didn't want to give them control over the rest of the story" by selling the rights to the characters, which would have enabled Warner Bros. to make non-author-written sequels.

-Although Steven Spielberg initially negotiated to direct the film, he declined the offer.
-Spielberg reportedly wanted the adaptation to be an animated film, with American actor Haley Joel Osment to provide Harry Potter's voice, or a film that incorporated elements from subsequent books as well.
-Spielberg contended that, in his opinion, it was like "shooting ducks in a barrel.
+Although filmmaker Steven Spielberg initially negotiated to direct the film and developed a second draft of the script with screenwriter Steven Kloves, he eventually left the project.
+Spielberg reportedly wanted the adaptation to be an animated film produced by DreamWorks Animation that incorporated elements from subsequent books as well, with American actor Haley Joel Osment to provide Harry Potter's voice.
+While developing the film, Spielberg suggested Harris, Maggie Smith and Robbie Coltrane to be cast.
+He later contended that, in his opinion, it was like "shooting ducks in a barrel.
 It's just a slam dunk.
 It's just like withdrawing a billion dollars and putting it into your personal bank accounts.
 There's no challenge".
 Rowling maintains that she had no role in choosing directors for the films and that "[a]nyone who thinks I could (or would) have 'veto-ed' [sic] him [Spielberg] needs their Quick-Quotes Quill serviced".
 Heyman recalled that Spielberg decided to direct A.I.
 Artificial Intelligence (2001) instead.
 In a 2023 interview, Spielberg stated that he turned down the project so he could spend time with his family.

 "Harry Potter is the kind of timeless literary achievement that comes around once in a lifetime.
 Since the books have generated such a passionate following across the world, it was important to us to find a director that has an affinity for both children and magic.
 I can't think of anyone more ideally suited for this job than Chris."